isaacHagoel/svelte-dnd-action/README.md

 ### Typescript

+#### Setup (Optional)

-If you are using Typescript, you will need to add the following block to your `global.d.ts` (at least until [this svelte issue](https://github.com/sveltejs/language-tools/issues/431) is resolved):
+TypeScript support has been added since version 0.9.40 and you do not need to set up any custom typings.
+However, in case you are using some older version or face some types issue, you will need to add the following block to your `global.d.ts` (at least until [this svelte issue](https://github.com/sveltejs/language-tools/issues/431) is resolved):

-#### Svelte 3 or below
+##### Svelte 3 or below

 ```typescript
 declare type Item = import("svelte-dnd-action").Item;